-According to the Huffington Post, the Mendoza region of Argentina ranks 4th in top wine destinations of the world in 2014.
+According to the Huffington Post, the Mendoza region of Argentina has recently been ranked 4th in the top wine destinations of the world.
 Although the malbec grape has been growing in Mendoza for the past 160 years, it has only been within the last decade that malbec wines have started reaching global recognition.
 What was the tipping point that poured this simple wine from a remote region of the world into the world’s glasses?

 Before we get the bottom of the bottle, let’s review some facts about malbecs and the geographical position of Mendoza Argentina.